How to Choose the Best Cycling Shorts for Ladies: Fit, Padding, Fabric & More

 Why Are Cycling Shorts Important for Women?

-Women’s cycling shorts are designed to:
+Women’s cycling shorts are specially designed to:

 - Minimize chafing and friction